MarissaSalcido/IAE-Project4/README.md

 ## Project 3
 ### Requirements
 - Requirement 1 is completed in the catalog.jsp on the catalog page.
-- Requirement 2
+- Requirement 2 is completed in TomeRestService.
-- Requirement 3
+- Requirement 3 is completed in TomeClient.

 ### Citations
 Landing Page: